Szafranee/GrafikPlusWeb/README.md

 - Customizable output file name and location
 - Light/Dark theme (follows system settings)
 - No installation required - just visit the website
+- **Program Title Mapping**:
+  - Automatic mapping of program descriptions to standardized titles using CSV configuration
+  - Live configuration updates - changes to mapping file are detected and applied automatically without restart
+  - Efficient caching mechanism to optimize performance
+  - Fallback to original descriptions if mapping is not found

 ## 🚀 Quick Start